PelionIoT/snap-pelion-edge/README.md

     sudo snap install --classic snapcraft
     ```

+    Note: When you execute snapcraft to build the package, snapcraft will attempt to install additional packages listed under `build-packages` of each part in snapcraft.yaml.
+You may be prompted for a sudo password if these packages are not already installed on your dev system.

 1. Compile your snap with 'snapcraft' (you may have to type your GitHub credentials during compile)
     ```bash
     snapcraft
     ```

-    If you receive an error regarding 'multipass', try building with the following options:
+    Note: If you receive an error regarding 'multipass', try building with the following options:
     ```bash
     SNAPCRAFT_BUILD_ENVIRONMENT=host snapcraft --debug
     ```